sjproctor/learn-react-challenges/food-ordering-app/README.md

 # 🌮 Challenge: Food Ordering App

-As a developer, you are tasked with creating a food ordering application.
-The application will allow the user to select items to order.
-As the user selects items, each item gets added to a cart.
+As a developer, you are tasked with creating a food ordering application in React.
+This is the first iteration of an application that is going to be much larger in the future so it is important to create a solid foundation from which the code base can grow.

-When creating a project it is important to think about organization of your code.
-It is best practice to separate and compartmentalize all the actions in your code.

---> The dice UI will be in its own component as will the roll log UI. `App.js` controls of all the data in state, renders the other components, and passes data to the dice and roll component.
+The menu UI will be in its own component as will the order UI. `App.js` controls of all the data in state, renders the other components, and passes data to the menu and the order component.

 ### 📚 User Stories

-- As a user, I can see a selection of menu items and their corresponding price
+- As a user, I can see an application that has a list of food items and the price of each item.
+  - Hint: Take some time to think about the data structure that will allow you to effectively store the required information.
-- As a user, I can see a button to select each menu item
+- As a user, I can click a button to select an item I wish to order.
-- As a user, I can see
-- As a user, when I select an item I wish to order I can see the menu item displayed in the cart
+- As a user, I can see the items I have selected to order displayed on the page.

 ### 🏔 Stretch Goals

-As a user, I can see the total cost of my current order As a user, I can see both the base total of my food selections and the total that includes sales tax As a user, I can see the total that includes sales tax rounded to two decimals As a user, I can see an image of my food selection on the menu
+- As a user, I can see the total cost of my current order.
+- As a user, I can see both the base total cost of my food selections and the total that includes sales tax.
+- As a user, I can see the total that includes sales tax rounded to two decimals.
+- As a user, I can see an image of my food selection on the menu.